Tharik10/Tharik10/README.md

-- 👋 Hi, I’m @Tharik10
+- 👋 Hi, I’m ABDUL THARIK M
-- 👀 I’m interested in ......
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning .....
+- 🌱 I’m currently learning Web development
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me https://www.instagram.com/p/CNRFH8AB_yO/?igshid=YmMyMTA2M2Y=
+- 📫 How to reach me
+- 9043120195

 <!---
 Tharik10/Tharik10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.